tetlika/revolut/README.md

 On local environment - localstack is used to emulate DynamoDB, Lambda and API gateway functionality (see https://hub.docker.com/r/localstack/localstack).
 Terraform is used to deploy code and infra on local and on AWS.

-Main benefit of this setup, is that same terraform and application code is used to deploy code to AWS and to local environment.
+Main benefit of this setup from development standpoint, is that same terraform and application code is used to deploy code to AWS and to local environment.
+So when developing locally - same code will be used to deploy it as on production.

 Due to usage of serverless and managed services - this solution is very cost effective, and almost does not require operational efforts.